Use cross-report drillthrough in Power BI

-With the cross-report drillthrough feature in Power BI Desktop, you can contextually jump from one report to another report.
-This is true as long as the reports are within the same workspace or app in the Power BI service.
-Use cross-report drillthrough to connect two or more reports that have related content, and to pass the filter context along with the cross-report connection.
-In this article, you learn how to set up a cross-report drillthrough for Power BI reports, and what users experience when they use the cross-report drillthrough for themselves.
+With the Power BI cross-report drillthrough feature, you can contextually jump from one report to another report in the same Power BI service workspace or app.
+You can use cross-report drillthrough to connect two or more reports that have related content, and to pass filter context along with the cross-report connection.

 Enable cross-report drillthrough